Shamimasharmin/Face-detction-and-identification-in-real-time/README.md

 Now need to train the item itself which haven't built in yet.
 So, we make our facial recognizer.

-There are many facial recognizer.
-But here used LBPH face recognizer which is Local Binary Patterns Histogram.
-OpenCV provides three methods of face recognition: Eigenfaces, Fisherfaces, Local Binary Patterns Histograms (LBPH).

 LBPH(Local Binary Patterns Histograms) : In LBPH each images is analyzed independently, while the eigenfaces method looks at the dataset as a whole.
 The LBPH method is somewhat simpler, in the sense that we characterize each image in the dataset locally and when a new unknown image is provided, we perform the same analysis on it and compare the result to each of the images in the dataset.
 The way which we analyze the images is by characterizing the local patterns in each location in the image.
 Using LBPH method for face recognition, it will probably work better in different environments and light conditions.
 However, it will depend on our training and testing data sets.
 There will need around 10 different images of the person's face in order to be able to recognize him/her. recognizer = cv2.face.LBPHFaceRecognizer_create() recognizer.train(x_train, np.array(y_labels)) #converting y labels into numpy array recognizer.save("trainner.yml") Now running the faces-train.py file for training a trainner.yml file will be saved in the same directory src, where faces.py and faces-train.py files have been saved.

 Now, Start with opening same previous faces.py file: